clirdlf/ndsa.org/about/leadership.md

  <div class="row coordinating-committee">
     <div class="col-sm-10">
         <h3>Elizabeth England</h3>
-        <p>Elizabeth England (1st term, 2021-2023) is a Digital Preservation Specialist at the U.S. National Archives and Records Administration, where she participates in strategic and operational initiatives and services for the preservation of born-digital and digitized records of the federal government.
+        <p>Elizabeth England (1st term, 2021-2023; <a href="/groups/staffing/">Staffing Survey Working Group</a> 2021 co-chair) is a Digital Preservation Specialist at the U.S. National Archives and Records Administration, where she participates in strategic and operational initiatives and services for the preservation of born-digital and digitized records of the federal government.
 In addition, she teaches an introduction to digital preservation continuing education course for the University of Wisconsin iSchool.
 Prior to joining NARA, Elizabeth was the Digital Archivist and a National Digital Stewardship Resident (NDSR) at Johns Hopkins University.
 Elizabeth currently serves on the NDSA Communications and Publications Working Group and has previously served on the Ivy Plus Libraries Consortium Web Collecting Advisory Group and NDSR Advisory Group.</p>
     </div>
     <div class="col-sm-2">
          <img class="img-responsive" class="img-responsive" alt="Courtney Mumma" src="{{ '/images/coordinating-committee/England2020.jpg' | prepend: site.baseurl }}">